apache/age-website/src/pages/contribution/volunteers.md

   <p>For more detailed information, please visit Apache AGE website at <a
       href="https://age.apache.org/">https://age.apache.org/</a>.</p>
   <p>To show your support for Apache AGE and AGE Viewer, please subscribe
-    to the Apache AGE mailing lists and join the Apache AGE community discussion forum at <a href="https://www.reddit.com/r/apacheage/">https://www.reddit.com/r/apacheage/</a></p>
+    to the Apache AGE mailing lists and join the Apache AGE discussion forum at <a href="https://www.reddit.com/r/apacheage/">https://www.reddit.com/r/apacheage/</a></p>
   <br /><br />
   <p><strong>Volunteer benefits and feedbacks</strong></p>